Elite Beat Agents DS | A Great DS Rhythm Game

 HowLongToBeat Time: 4h | My Clear Time: 3hrs 35m

-Released on November 8, 2006, for the Nintendo DS, Elite Beat Agents is the Western adaptation of the Japan-only Osu!
+Released on November 8, 2006, Elite Beat Agents DS is the Western adaptation of the Japan-only Osu!
 Tatakae!
 Ouendan.
-The game’s director, Keiichi Yano, highlighted its casual appeal, stating, “Music games lend themselves to a more casual market.”
-This design choice aligned with the growing popularity of accessible, touch-based games at the time.
+Directed by Keiichi Yano, the game was designed for a casual audience, aligning with the growing popularity of touchscreen-based rhythm games.

 To appeal to Western audiences, Elite Beat Agents replaced Ouendan’s Japanese pop songs and cultural humor with a new cast, Western hits, and over-the-top narratives.
 Despite this shift, it retained the quirky humor and emotional depth that made its predecessor beloved.
 Yano noted, “They’re the same game, essentially, but with very different graphics and song choices.”